LLNL/perf-dump/README.md

 Usage
 -----------------

+There are actually two ways to use `perf_dump`.
+They are:

+1. As an API
+2. As a PMPI or PnMPI module

+### perf-dump API
-Here's example usage of perf_dump from really simple MPI program:
+Here's example usage of perf_dump directly from really simple MPI program:

     int main(int argc, char **argv) {
        MPI_Init(&argc, &argv);